Get a high-level overview of billing and subscription management for Atlassian cloud products.

 Impact on users and organization

-This applies to Trello users in Free, Business Class, and Enterprise teams who have an email address from your organization’s verified domain.
+This applies to Trello users in Free, Premium, and Enterprise teams who have an email address from your organization’s verified domain.
 It doesn't apply to users whose email domains have been claimed by a legacy Trello Enterprise.

 If you’re not sure if you have a legacy edition of Trello Enterprise, open the admin dashboard for your Enterprise.
 If you see either SSO enforced or Not SSO enforced at the top of the page, you have a legacy Enterprise.